 The logic is that a user should not just use the default or their "favorite" activity type if activity types are required for time entry and logging.
 With activity type required enabled, it "forces" users to think about the activity type they want associated with each specific time entry and to make a deliberate choice instead of just using whatever the default is, which could lead to incorrect categorization of activity types when tracking or adding time.

-Change the mode on the "Add time" dialog
+Set up Global Filters on the "Add time" dialog

 "Management of worklog settings"